Slavic antithesis: Example

-This is an example of the Slavic antithesis from the beginning of the Croatian ballad "Hasanaginica":
+This is an example of the Slavic antithesis from the beginning of the ballad "Hasanaginica":

 The final line is explanatory and supported by the previous descriptive lines, which give it impact on the audience.

 The Slavic Antithesis is also exemplified by one of western pop culture's most iconic lines: "Is it a bird?
 Is it a plane?
 No...It's SUPERMAN!"